 Don’t: ‘Where I am’ action isn’t relevant to create content actions.

 Context plays an important role in user interaction.
 Sometimes users want to consume content, sometimes they want to perform actions.
-It all depends on context.
+It all depends on the context.
 Using some contextual behavior could bring the best of FAB to the UX of any app.
 Let’s consider Google+ as an example.
 Google+ shows the button when the user is engaging with the stream, and hiding it when that engagement is reversed.
-These two states rely on context : when users are engaging with a social stream, a primary action is to scroll, hence there’s no need for FAB, and when users stop scrolling, they might want to post something.
+These two states rely on context : when users are engaging with a social stream, primary action is to scroll, hence there’s no need for FAB, and when users stop scrolling, they might want to post something.

 FAB is not just a round button, it has some transformative properties that you can use to help ease your users from screen to screen.
-When morphing the floating action button, make transition between two states in a logical way.
-The animation in the examples below maintain the user’s sense of orientation and help the user comprehend the change that has just happened in the view’s layout, what has triggered the change, and how to initiate the change again later on if needed.
+When morphing the floating action button, make the transition between two states in a logical way.
+The animation in the examples below maintains the user’s sense of orientation and helps the user comprehend the change that has just happened in the view’s layout, what has triggered the change, and how to initiate the change again later on if needed.

 Image credit: Ehsan Rahimi